eabhorrocks/serial_decisionClone/README.rst

 * *examples* contains working code examples.
 In particular, there is code to reproduce some of the analyses in the paper.

 Copyright (C) 2014 Ingo Fründ

 This code reproduces the analyses in the paper

     Fründ, Wichmann, Macke (2014): Quantifying the effect of inter-trial dependence on perceptual decisions.
 J Vis, 14(7): 9.

+Please also see the accompanying [wiki](https://bitbucket.org/mackelab/serial_decision/wiki/) which also includes an (editable) list of references on serial dependence.

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: